A two-day international conference exploring Sir Richard Wallace and his collection.

 The conference will be followed directly by a round table chaired by the Wallace Collection's Director, Dr Xavier Bray, in conversation with special guest speakers Olivier Gabet (Director, Musée des Arts décoratifs, Paris), Dr Emilie E.S.
-Gordenker (Director, Mauritshuis, The Hague), Christian Levett (Private Collector), Ian Wardropper (Director, The Frick Collection, New York) to explore what the future holds for institutions founded by bequests similar to that of the Wallace Collection and how they are adapting to changes that could not have been foreseen by the original donors.
+Gordenker (Director, Mauritshuis, The Hague), Christian Levett (Private Collector), Jacob van der Beugel (Artist in Residence, The Wallace Collection), Ian Wardropper (Director, The Frick Collection, New York) to explore what the future holds for institutions founded by bequests similar to that of the Wallace Collection and how they are adapting to changes that could not have been foreseen by the original donors.

 The ticket price includes coffee and tea breaks and a drinks reception on Friday 16 November from 18:30 to 19:45.

 Date & Times

 |Single day - Student||£15|